simbu07/nn-classification/README.md

 You are required to help the manager to predict the right group of the new customers.

-## Neural Network Model
+## Neural Network Model:

 ![log](nn.png)

-## DESIGN STEPS
+## PROCEDURE:

 ### STEP 1:
 Loading the dataset.

 ### STEP 2:
  Checking the null values and converting the string datatype into integer or float datatype using label encoder.

 ### STEP 3:
 Split the dataset into training and testing.
 ### STEP 4:
 Create MinMaxScaler objects,fit the model and transform the data.
 ### STEP 5:
 Build the Neural Network Model and compile the model.
 ### STEP 6:
 Train the model with the training data.
 ### STEP 7:
  Plot the training loss and validation loss.
 ### STEP 8:
 Predicting the model through classification report,confusion matrix.
 ### STEP 9:
 Predict the new sample data.

-## PROGRAM
+## PROGRAM:
 ```python
 #Developed By: Silambarasan K
 #Register number: 212221230101